CubeAPM

 Cons

-- No option for self-hosted or private deployment
+• No option for self-hosting or on-premise deployment

 Best for

 New Relic works best for developer-led teams and platform engineers in cloud-native organizations that value fast deployment, precision analytics, and customizable observability.
-It’s ideal for SaaS-first companies needing deep telemetry insights around deploy cycles and production health, but less suited for teams requiring on-prem hosting or strict cost predictability.
+It’s ideal for SaaS-first companies needing deep telemetry insights around deploy cycles and production health, but less suited for teams requiring on-prem hosting or budget constraints.

 Pricing & Customer Reviews

-- Criticized for: Lack of self-hosting, price variability, and partial OTEL support
+• Criticized for: Lack of self-hosting, high pricing

 New Relic vs Zabbix

 While Zabbix caters to infrastructure-centric monitoring with flexible templates and protocol support, New Relic excels in modern, developer-friendly observability.
 It offers sophisticated analytics, anomaly detection, and cloud integrations out of the box.
-However, teams prioritizing self-hosting, OpenTelemetry-native pipelines, or budget consistency may find New Relic less suitable than newer OTEL-compliant platforms.
+However, teams prioritising self-hosting or with budget constraints may find New Relic less suitable than Zabbix.

 5. Grafana